Parth-Agarwal216/Image_Generation/README.md

 # Unconditional Image Generation

 This project involved developing and training a diffusion model from scratch inspired by the architecture of Stable Diffusion.
 The model was trained using PyTorch framework.
+A diffusion probabilistic model is a parameterized Markov chain trained using variational inference to produce samples matching the data after finite time.
+Transitions of this chain are learned to reverse a diffusion process, which is a Markov chain that gradually adds noise to the data in the opposite direction of sampling until signal is destroyed.

 ## Dataset